What Are AI Regulations?

 Switzerland

-Switzerland applies existing laws to AI and advocates for soft governance.
-The Federal Council supports voluntary AI ethics frameworks aligned with OECD and EU guidelines.
+Switzerland promotes a “soft law” approach, applying existing privacy and consumer protection laws to AI.
+The Federal Council supports voluntary AI ethics standards aligned with OECD principles, encouraging transparency and innovation.

 United Kingdom